Crossing Number Bound in Knot Mosaics

 \subsection{The type IV moves: bubble release and XX-through-XY moves}

-In the proof of Lemma~\ref{lem:loop1} we swapped type IV tiles to reduce the number of loops in a dual by taking the connect sum of a loop with another part of the dual.
-We now consider the inverse operation on the dual when it would create a bubble.
-We define a bubble release move when we swap a type IVa tile for IVb or vice-versa to yield a bubble without altering $K$ or $T$.
+In the proof of Lemma~\ref{lem:loop1} we swapped type IV tiles to reduce the number of loops in a mosaic complement by taking the connect sum of a loop with another part of the mosaic complement.
+We now consider the inverse operation on the mosaic complement when it would create a bubble.
+We define a bubble release move when we swap a type IVa tile for IVb or vice versa to yield a bubble without altering $K$ or $T$.
 Such a move is pictured in Figure~\ref{fig:bubblerelease}.

-We know, however, by Theorem~\ref{thm:burst} that a minimal dual can never contain a bubble and $T$ is unchanged by a bubble release move so we see immediately the following lemma.
+We know, however, by Theorem~\ref{thm:burst} that a minimal mosaic complement can never contain a bubble and $T$ is unchanged by a bubble release move so we see immediately the following lemma.

-\begin{lemma} If $T$ is minimal then $D$ cannot contain tiles on which we can perform a bubble release move. \end{lemma}
+\begin{lemma} If $T$ is minimal then $C$ cannot contain tiles on which we can perform a bubble release move. \end{lemma}